Datenschutz: Alles Walzer, alles Wurst!©

 Value: WP.282f52111826831-9

 Purpose: The cookie stores the status of a user’s consent to the use of various Google services.
-CONSENT also protects user data from unauthorised attacks.
+CONSENT also protects user data from unauthorised

 Expiry date: after 18 years